WayGold/cogs-121/final.md

 #### Requester Section

-r_finished.css - dispalying the user's information, star rating and text box for comments r_record.css - r_request.css -
-r_waiting.css - displaying three waiting states
+r_finished.css - stylesheet for the user's information, star rating and text box for comments r_record.css - stylesheet for requester's record r_request.css - stylesheet for the request form r_waiting.css - stylesheet for three waiting states

 #### Volunteer Section

-v_record.css -
+v_record.css - stylesheet for volunteer's record
-v_task.css -
-v_taskinfo.css - displaying specific information and images in the box v_taskinfo1.css -
+v_task.css - stylesheet for requests to be accepted v_taskinfo.css - stylesheet for specific information and images in the box v_taskinfo1.css - stylesheet for the map

 #### Other Pages

-index.css - dispalying the slogan, picture of the volunteer/requester and the main concepts login.css - displaying the login box for username and password main.css - adjusting the position and displaying the navigation bar rating_record.css -
+login.css - stylesheet for the login box for username and password main.css - stylesheet for the position and displaying the navigation bar rating_record.css - stylesheet for rating record